two-hundred/celerity-docs/docs/blueprint/core-functions.md

 **Parameters:**

 1. `array` - An array of items where all items are of the same type to sort.
-2. `func<Item>(Item, Item, integer?) -> integer` - The comparison function that is expected to return a negative integer if the first item should come before the second item, a positive integer if the first item should come after the second item, and zero if the items are equal.
-This function can optionally take an index as a third argument.
+2. `func<Item>(Item, Item) -> integer` - The comparison function that is expected to return a negative integer if the first item should come before the second item, a positive integer if the first item should come after the second item, and zero if the items are equal.

 **Returns:**